 Vehicles are complex objects and simplifying collision calculation is very important for performance.
 Therefore it is advisable to create two physics proxies. one is for collision with the terrain and characters, one for collision with bullets, grenades...

 - Vehicles must have a very simple physics proxy which is called "hull_proxy".
 This is a separate, collision object for character and terrain collision.
 It should be slightly larger than the enclosed detailed proxies.
 Polycount for this proxy must be fairly low.
 For land-based vehicles like cars, tanks and hovercrafts, the proxy should not have parts sticking out in places which can frequently bounce into and slide across walls, like the front and side parts of a truck cabin.

-- For collision detection of bullets, grenades, the hull, etc... - object should contain a more detailed embedded physics proxy.
-It should resemble the shape of the vehicle more closely, but small elements could be left out.
+- For collision detection of bullets, grenades, the hull, etc - object should contain a more detailed embedded physics proxy.
+It should resemble the shape of the vehicle more closely, small elements could be left out.
 It should certainly include cutouts, like holes for the doors, windows, and other open areas.

-- Attached parts like doors and bumpers need their own simplified proxy in case the embedded proxy is too detailed and calculation heavy for terrain/water collision.
+- Attached parts like doors and bumpers need an own simplified proxy in case the embedded proxy is too detailed and calculation heavy for terrain/water collision.
 In this case, add the suffix "_proxy" to the object name.

 - Proxy material must have "Physicalize" turned on in the shader options within the 3d application (please refer to the Material setup section); the type should be set to "Physical Proxy (NoDraw)".

 - LODs do not have to contain proxies, as it will be used from the LOD0.
 In versions with lower performance settings, where LOD1 is used as the base mesh, the proxy from the High Spec LOD0 is taken into account.